hoytech/quadrable/README.md

 There are a variety of ways that merkle-tree proofs can be encoded (whether using the strands model or otherwise).
 The Quadrable C++ library has a conceptual separation between a proof and its encoding.
 There is a `quadrable::Proof` class, and it contains an abstract description of the proof.
 In order to serialize this to something that can be transmitted, there is a separate `encodeProof()` function.
 This function takes two arguments: The proof to encode and the encoding type.
 So far we have the following encoding types:

 * `CompactNoKeys` (0): An encoding with strands and commands that will be described in the following sections.
-It tries to make the smallest proofs possible, but the optimizer still has room for improvement.
+It tries to make the smallest proofs possible, but the optimiser still has room for improvement.
 * `CompactWithKeys` (1): The same as the previous, but the keys (instead of the key hashes) are included in the proof.
 These proofs may be larger (or not) depending on the sizes of your keys.
 They will take slightly more CPU to verify than the no-keys version, but at the end you will have a partial-tree that supports [enumeration by key](#key-tracking).

-Although new Quadrable proof encodings may be implemented in the future, the first byte will always indicate what encoding type is in use, and will correspond to the numbers in parentheses above.
+Although new Quadrable proof encodings may be implemented in the future, the first byte will always indicate the encoding type of an encoded proof, and will correspond to the numbers in parentheses above.
 Since the two encoding types implemented so far are similar, we will describe them concurrently and point out the minor differences as they arise.

-Although the C++ implementation has the `quadrable::Proof` intermediate representation of proofs which it converts encoded proofs to and from prior to processing, the Solidity implementation directly processes the compact encoding.
+Unlike the C++ implementation which has the `quadrable::Proof` intermediate representation of proofs, the Solidity implementation directly processes the compact encoding.